 Zebra Three, come in Zebra Three.
-Bay City’s got a case for you.
+Bay City’s got a case for you!
 We’re looking for a couple of actors, last seen fleeing the set of Starsky and Hutch.
 Alright, readers have got eyes on them, and we’re bringing them in for a cast rewind.
-Today, we’ll be undercover checking in on the cast of Starsky and Hutch, the best onscreen duo of the 1970s.
-Although the Bay City PD was loosely based on the real LAPD, the actual for these closely bonded, guerrilla-style detectives were based on two Brooklyn boys who began using “decoy work” to fight crime.
-So, whenever undercover operations commence, they come from some grounded source material – with some changes.
+Today, we’ll be undercover checking in on the cast of, the best onscreen duo of the 1970s.
+Although the Bay City PD was loosely based on the real LAPD, the actual inspiration for these closely bonded, guerrilla-style detectives were based on two Brooklyn boys who began using “decoy work” to fight crime.
+So, whenever undercover operations commence, they come from some grounded source material — with some changes.

 But David Soul and Paul Michael Glaser certainly made these characters their own.
 With exciting drama and slapstick comedy all rolled into a one-hour show, the Starsky & Hutch cast took us on a ride each week, figuratively and literally in that sparkling striped tomato Gran Torino.